microsoft/SparseSC/README.md

 ### Performance Notes

-For larger sample sizes (number of controls), almost all of the running time is spent calculating `np.linalg.solve(A,B)` where A is a `C x C` matrix and `B` is a `C x T` matrix, where `C` is the number of control units and `T` is the number of treated units.
-Because the LAPACK library is already parallelized, passing `parallel = true` to the `CV_score` function (which runs each fold in a separate sub-process) will actually tend to increase the running time.
+For larger sample sizes (number of controls), almost all of the running time is spent calculating `numpy.linalg.solve(A,B)` where A is a `C x C` matrix and `B` is a `C x T` matrix, where `C` is the number of control units and `T` is the number of treated units.
+Note that numpy.linalg.solve(A,B) has a computational runnint time of at least `O( C^2.3 )`, and possibly as large as `O( T * C^2.3)`.
+Because the LAPACK library is already parallelized, passing `parallel = true` to the `CV_score` function (which runs each fold in a separate sub-process) will tend to **increase** the running time.

-This is especially true for the leave-one-out gradient descent using only controls as `np.linalg.solve(A,B)` will be called twice for each control unit.
-With larger sample sizes, it is more efficient to pass a value to `grad_splits`, in order to use k-fold gradient descent, in which case `np.linalg.solve(A,B)` will be called twice for each split.
+This is especially true for the leave-one-out gradient descent using only controls as `numpy.linalg.solve(A,B)` will be called K+1 for each control unit on each calculation of the gradient (where K is the number of moments).
+With larger sample sizes, it is more efficient to pass a value to `grad_splits`, in order to use k-fold gradient descent, in which case `numpy.linalg.solve(A,B)` will be called twice for each split on each calculation of the gradient.